Ziang-Lu/Software-Development-and-Design/README.md

 Notes from:

-Udacity course "Software Development Process"
+"Software Development Process" by Georgia Tech on Udacity

-edX course
+edX course "Software Construction " by University of British Columbia on edX

 ## Software Phases